kahypar/mt-kahypar/FileFormats.md

 Any line that starts with ‘%’ is a comment line and is skipped.
 The first line is a header containing two or three numbers describing the total number of nodes, the total number of edges and the types of weights used by the graph
 (00/omitted = unweighted, 10 = node weights, 01 = edge weights, 11 = node and edge weights).

+The Metis format also supports multi-dimensional weights/constraints, where the dimension is specified with a fourth header entry.
+However, multi-contraint partitioning is currently not supported by Mt-KaHyPar and thus the `num_constraints` entry is *not allowed* in input files.

 Afterwards, there is one line for each node which contains the edges as an adjacency list, i.e., a list of the neighbor nodes (node IDs).
 If node weights are used, there is an additional entry at the start of the line which is the weight of the node.